gclen/uoit-latex-workshop/README.md

 # uoit-latex-workshop
-Files and documentation for the basics of LaTeX workshop held by the Physics society and Health Physics society at UOIT.
+Files and documentation for the basics of LaTeX workshop held by the Physics and Health Physics societies at UOIT.